Jeff Lebby

-Jeff Lebby (born January 5, 1984) is an American football coach and former player who is currently the offensive coordinator and quarterbacks coach at the University of Oklahoma.
-He has previously served as an assistant coach at the University of Mississippi (Ole Miss), Baylor University and University of Central Florida (UCF).
+Jeff Lebby (born January 5, 1984) is an American college football coach and former player.
+He is the head football coach for Mississippi State University, a position he has held since 2024, earning an annual salary of $4.5 million.
+He has previously served as the offensive coordinator and quarterbacks coach at Oklahoma, an assistant coach at the University of Mississippi (Ole Miss), Baylor University, and University of Central Florida (UCF).

 Playing career

 Lebby played high school football at Andrews High School.
 He earned All-State honors his senior year and signed with Oklahoma to play football.
 An injury ended his playing career in college.

 Coaching career

 Early career

 After the injury ended his playing career, he switched to coaching and stayed at Oklahoma as a student assistant.
-At Oklahoma, he would meet then-Oklahoma quarterback and future boss Josh Heupel.
-He left Oklahoma to coach the offensive line and tight ends at Victoria High School (Texas).
+At Oklahoma, he met then-Oklahoma quarterback and his future boss Josh Heupel.
+He left Oklahoma to coach offensive line and tight ends at Victoria High School (Texas).

 Baylor

-Lebby came back to the collegiate ranks in 2008, and served various roles for Baylor across nine seasons which included passing game coordinator for two seasons.
+Lebby came back to the collegiate ranks in 2008, and served in various roles for Baylor across nine seasons, including passing game coordinator for two seasons.
 From 2008 to 2011, he was the assistant director of football operations.
 He also served five seasons as a running backs coach.